 Comet Halley, proud parent of two meteor showers, swings into the inner solar system about every 76 years.
 At such times, the sun’s heat causes the comet to loosen its icy grip over its mountain-sized conglomeration of ice, dust and gas.
 At each pass near the sun, the crumbly comet sheds a fresh trail of debris into its orbital stream.
-It lost about 1/1000th of its mass during its last flyby in 1986.
-It’s because comets like Halley are so crumbly that we see annual meteor showers.
+It lost about 1/1,000th of its mass during its last flyby in 1986.
+It’s because comets like Halley are so crumbly that we see annual meteor showers, like the Eta Aquarid meteor shower that’s going on now.
 Follow the links below to learn more about Comet Halley, the meteor showers it spawns, and about how astronomers calculate the velocities of meteors streaking across our sky.

-Comet Halley, parent of 2 meteor showers.
-Because Comet Halley has circled the sun innumerable times over countless millennia, comet fragments litter the comet’s orbit.
-That’s why the comet doesn’t need to be anywhere near in order to produce a meteor shower.
+Comet Halley’s 2 meteor showers.
+Because Comet Halley has circled the sun innumerable times over countless millennia, cometary fragments litter its orbit.
+That’s why the comet doesn’t need to be anywhere near the Earth or the sun in order to produce a meteor shower.
 Instead, whenever our Earth in its orbit intersects Comet Halley’s orbit, cometary bits and pieces – oftentimes no larger than grains of sand or granules of gravel – smash into Earth’s upper atmosphere, to vaporize as fiery streaks across our sky: meteors.

 It so happens we intersect Comet Halley’s orbit not once, but twice each year.
 In early May, we see bits of this comet as the annual Eta Aquariid meteor shower.